What Causes Food Allergy in Children? - Check Symptoms & Treatment

 - Some kind of medicines can bring about loose motion

-- Food poisoning, ingesting spoiled food or undercooked food that is invaded by microbes can bring about profuse vomiting and diarrhea
+- Food poisoning, ingesting spoiled food or undercooked food that is invaded by microbes can bring about profuse vomiting and diarrhoea

 - Ingesting too much sugar can bring about diarrhea in babies

-- Additives used in food like food color and preservatives can bring about skin rashes or other reactions
+- Additives used in food like food colour and preservatives can bring about skin rashes or other reactions

 - Cow milk